christian-taillon/christian-taillon.github.io/docs/openui.markdown

 permalink: /localllm
 ---

-# Running Llama 3 with OpenUI Locally
+# Running Llama 3 with OpenWebUI Locally

 ## Introduction

-This guide helps you set up and run Llama 3 with OpenUI on Linux and Windows (using WSL).
-Running large language models (LLMs) locally provides benefits such as enhanced privacy, security, and performance.
-It is especially suited for users with powerful GPUs.
+This guide will help you set up and run Llama 3 with OpenWebUI using Docker.
+Running large language models (LLMs) locally provides enhanced privacy, security, and performance.
+It is particularly beneficial for users with powerful GPUs.

 ## Why Use a GPU?

-GPUs accelerate the processing of LLMs, which are computationally intensive tasks.
-Utilizing a GPU allows for efficient handling of large data and complex computations required by models like Llama 3 70B.
+Using a GPU significantly speeds up the processing of LLMs.
+It allows efficient handling of large data and complex computations required by models like Llama 3 70B, making it an ideal choice for users who need powerful computational resources.

 ## Prerequisites

 - **Powerful NVIDIA GPU**: Required for running Llama 3 70B efficiently.
-- **Linux OS**: Primary instructions target Linux.
-- **Windows 10/11 with WSL**: Additional notes for users using WSL 2 on Windows.
+- **Linux OS or Windows with WSL**: This guide covers both platforms.
-- **Docker**: Required for containerized application deployment.
+- **Docker**: Necessary for containerized application deployment.
 - **NVIDIA Drivers and CUDA Toolkit**: Needed for GPU support in Docker containers.

 ## Installation Guide